Fishing in LBL

 Purchase Fishing Licenses

-Fishing licenses can be purchased at many of the resorts surrounding the Land Between the Lakes and at local businesses.
+Fishing licenses can be purchased online or at many of the resorts surrounding the Land Between the Lakes and at local businesses.
 Be sure to make note of the creel and size limits for each of the fish you might be trying to hook.
 These limits will vary by location.

 Plan a Relaxing Fishing Retreat